 I had to put on my best American accent to make myself understood.
 The problem was that I expect the word ‘quarter’ to sound a particular way, and the American cashier expected it sound another way.

-Have you had this kind of problem when you’ve been speaking in English?
-Do you sometimes expect a word to sound a particular way, and discover that its pronunciation is very different?
+Have you had this problem in English?
+Do you expect a word to sound a particular way, but discover that its pronunciation is very different?

 Pronunciation: as important as grammar

-There are three main aspects of pronunciation you need to focus on:
+There are 3 main aspects of pronunciation you need to focus on:

 - phonetics: the individual sounds in a language

-- word stress: the syllables in a word and where the main stress falls in multi-syllable words
+- word stress: the syllables in a word and where to place the main stress or accent

 - sentence stress: how we pronounce words when we put them together in sentences